CCA Laznia II Trace, 2015 Solo Exhibition .

-During the artist residency I collected water samples from different locations in the Tri-City.
-I conducted a series of related to the Trace of memory in water.
+During the artist residency I collected water samples from different locations in the Tri-City area.
+I conducted a series of related to the Trace of memory in the water.
+The Martwa Wista is a river, one of the branches of the Vistula, flowing through the city of Gdansk in northern Poland.
+It got its name when this branch of the river became increasingly moribund.

 My first conversation with anyplace when I encounter it, is with the waters, and I go from there.